 Doctors removed the tumor during surgery that June.

-May is Brain Tumor Awareness Month, dedicated to the 700,000 Americans living with a brain tumor and the estimated 79,000 who will be diagnosed this year, according to the National Brain Tumor Society.
+May is Brain Tumor Awareness Month, dedicated to the 700,000 Americans living with a brain tumor and the estimated 89,000 who will be diagnosed in 2022, according to the National Brain Tumor Society.

 “There’s no more serious diagnosis in all of human medicine than a brain tumor because it not only is a medical issue that has to be treated, but it actually affects the psyche, the soul of the entire personhood of a human being,” Dr. Steven Kalkanis, chair of neurosurgery at Henry Ford Health System and medical director of the Henry Ford Cancer Institute in Detroit, told TODAY.